 This can depend on several factors, like: length of the course, plus the qualifications on offer.
 For most courses though, you need a basic level of ability and readiness to learn.

 Ability can be a little subjective and hard to categorise.
 To help you judge where you are, we use the following five levels.

 Our ski and snowboard instructor courses are designed for a range of abilities from intermediate through to expert.
 The better you are, the easier the whole process is likely to be, but you don’t need to be all that technically brilliant from the outset to get involved.

 Courses feature a blend of coaching geared towards boosting your all-mountain skills and preparing you for instructor certifications such as CSIA/CASI, and our groups are organised based on experience to ensure you’re pushed to the right level.
 You’ll work on both your technical ability as well as your teaching ability.

 As a minimum, to join our courses, you should consider yourself an intermediate.
-Skiers should be able to do parallel turns consistently on blue runs and easy blacks, and snowboarders should be able to link turns on the same terrain.
+Skiers should be able to do parallel turns on blue slopes, and snowboarders should be able to link turns on the same terrain.
 You should be confident but not necessarily technically sound.
 Generally, this means at least four to five weeks experience.

 I'm a beginner or improver

 If you're fairly new to skiing or snowboarding but totally hooked - and consider yourself a beginner or improver - it's probably worth getting a touch more experience before joining an instructor course.